kyverno/website/content/en/docs/Writing policies/generate.md

 * `Pending`: the request is yet to be processed or the resource has not been created
 * `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.

+Note that Kyverno will retry up to three times to reconcile an `UpdateRequest` in a `Failed` status.
+The `UpdateRequest` will be garbage collected if it exceeds the retry threshold.

 Kyverno processes generate rules in a combination of the admission controller and the background controller.
 For further details of the internals of how these work and how high availability and scale are handled, refer to the [High Availability](/docs/high-availability/) page.

 ## Troubleshooting